Total Maximum Daily Load (TMDL) Program

 How Does the Public Participate?

-Texas Stream Team volunteers and partners and the general public are encouraged to attend TMDL meetings and make local stakeholders aware of the resources that Texas Stream Team can bring to the table.
+TST volunteers and partners, and the general public are encouraged to attend TMDL meetings and make local stakeholders aware of the resources that TST can bring to the table.

 To find out more about TMDL project meetings in your area, check the TCEQ website.